cjbooms/fabrikt/README.md

 ## Configuration

 This section documents the available CLI parameters for controlling what gets generated.
+This documentation is generated using: `./gradlew printCodeGenUsage`

  | Parameter              | Description
  | ---------------------- | ----------------------